gmberton/image-matching-models/README.md

 ```
 This will install all dependencies needed to run all models.

+We recommend using torch>=2.2, we didn't test most models with older versions.

 ### As package (simplest)
 You can install directly to your package directory with
 ```bash